Pola

 Step 3 Competition and Category Patterns

-And another often underestimated point: Competition is not just other brands but also other content.
-If your target group sees 100 things daily, you must appear with a recognizable pattern.
-Studies have repeatedly shown that recognition makes purchase more likely.
-15below
+Another often underestimated point: Competition is not just other brands, but also other content.
+If your target audience sees 100 different things daily, you need to appear with a recognizable pattern.
+Studies repeatedly show that recognition makes purchase more likely. <cite data-type="source" data-url="https://15below.com/resources/blog/why-brand-consistency-key-growing-revenue-23">15below</cite>

-Step 4 Choose Core and Secondary
+Step 4 Select Core and Secondary

-Our rule is therefore: one core, one nuance.
+Our rule is therefore: one Core, one Nuance.

 How to choose practically?

-Implementation Tone Design Behavior
+Implementation Tonality Design Behavior

-And then the behavior: What does it feel like to be a customer?
+And then behavior: How does it feel to be a customer?
 How fast, how empathetic, how transparent do you respond?
-This level decides whether 81% actually build trust—or whether it remains just a wish.
-Linearity Branding Statistics
+This level decides whether 81 percent really build trust—or if it remains a wish. <cite data-type="source" data-url="https://www.linearity.io/blog/branding-statistics/">Linearity Branding Statistics</cite>

-Purpose Perspective Secure Credibility
+Purpose Perspective Ensure Credibility

 Purpose is a big word.
 And that's precisely why it's so easy to fail at it.

-That purpose is measurably linked to loyalty is well-documented: Consumers are significantly more likely to buy from brands with a strong-perceived purpose, more likely to recommend them, and defend the brand in crises.
-Kickstartmag on Zeno Group (2020)
+That purpose is measurably linked to loyalty is well documented: Consumers are significantly more willing to buy from brands perceived as having a strong purpose, recommend them, and defend them in crises. <cite data-type="source" data-url="https://kickstartmag.com/2020/07/30/consumers-are-four-to-six-times-more-likely-to-buy-from-brands-with-strong-purpose-study/">Kickstartmag on Zeno Group (2020)</cite>

 Create Brandguide

-Do you need help with tone, design, and brand guide?
+Need help with tone, design, and brand guide?

-Get in touch
+Get in Touch

 Pitfalls and Quality Checks

-The most common problems with archetypes are not 'wrong model', but wrong application.
+The most common problems with archetypes are not "wrong model," but wrong application.

-2) Mark what feels like your core archetype.
+2) Mark what feels like your Core Archetype.

 3) Mark what works against it.